+Function

+operation indicator (value_on delete, value_on update, value_on insert)

+Description

-Function Description operation indicator (value_on delete, value_on update, When the operation_indicator function is invoked on its own or as part of an expression, records deleted from the source endpoint will not be deleted from the target endpoint.
+When the operation_indicator function is invoked on its own or as part of an expression, records deleted from the source table will not be deleted from the corresponding target table.
 Instead, the corresponding target record will be flagged (with a user-provided value) to indicate that it was deleted from the source.
-The operation_indicator function also requires you to provide values to indicate records that were inserted or updated in the source endpoint. value_on insert) Note: The operation_indicator function is not supported on tables that do not have a Primary Key.
-Note: It is recommended to add a dedicated column for the flag values, for example, OPERATION.
-For an explanation of how to add a column, see Using the Transform tab (page 84).
-To specify the function values: Replace value_on_delete, value_on_insert and value_on_update with the values that you want to appear in the target endpoint.
+The operation_indicator function also requires you to provide values to indicate records that were inserted or updated in the source endpoint.

+- The operation_indicator function is not supported on tables that do not have a Primary Key. - It is recommended to add a dedicated column for the flag values, for example, OPERATION.
+For an explanation of how to add a column, see Using the Transform tab (page 86). - This function is not supported when: - The Apply Conflicts error handling policy is set to No record found for applying an update: INSERT the missing target record - The Apply changes using SQL MERGE task setting is enabled.

+To specify the function values:

+Replace value_on_delete, value_on_insert and value_on_update with the values that you want to appear in the target endpoint.

 Values should be formatted according to the corresponding column type.

+Example when the column type is INT4:

+operation indicator('1', '0', '0')

-Example when the column type is INT4: operation_indicator('1', '0', '0') Example when the column type is STRING: operation_indicator('Deleted', 'Updated', 'Inserted')
+Example when the column type is STRING:

+operation_indicator('Deleted', 'Updated', 'Inserted')